w3f/polkadot-wiki/docs/learn/learn-nomination-pools.md

 ### Claim Permissions

-As a pool member you can give permissions to any other pool member to claim and/or compound rewards on your behalf.
+As a pool member, you can grant permission to any other pool member to claim and compound rewards on your behalf.
 There are four permission options:

-- `Permissioned` (default): you need to claim and/or compound your rewards.
+- `Permissioned` (default): you need to claim and compound your rewards.
-- `PermissionlessCompound`: you grant permissions to any other pool member to compound (claim and bond) your rewards on your behalf.
+- `PermissionlessCompound`: you grant permission to any other pool member to compound (claim and bond) your rewards on your behalf.
-- `PermissionlessWithdraw`: you grant permissions to any other pool member to withdraw (claim and keep as a free balance) your rewards on your behalf.
+- `PermissionlessWithdraw`: you grant permission to any other pool member to withdraw (claim and keep as a free balance) your rewards on your behalf.
-- `PermissionlessAll`: you grant permissions to any other pool member to compound or withdraw your rewards on your behalf.
+- `PermissionlessAll`: you grant permission to any other pool member to compound or withdraw your rewards on your behalf.

-Accounts that are not members of your pool will not be able to claim rewards on your behalf.
+Accounts not members of your pool will not be able to claim rewards on your behalf.

+See the [Staking Dashboard page](../general/staking-dashboard.md) for more information about how to set your claim permissions.

 ### Unbond and withdraw funds